TvanGorcum/SigEMM/README.md

 This code conducts Beam Search Subgroup Discovery on public and private datasets (containing student learning behaviour and performance) and detects false group discovered with the use of linear regression.

 ## Dataset
 To conduct our tests we use both private and public datasets.
 The public dataset for mathematics and portuguese course is 10.24432/C5TG7T (DOI).
-The private datasets will be published in future upon acceptance of the paper
+We kindly ask you to request our approval for inclusion of any of the private datasets for research and publication purposes.
+If this dataset is used in research, please cite this paper:
+_paper currently under review - correct citation pending._

 ## File structure
 ```